MrZukasa/PowerShell-config/README.md

    I've allready made a file with all my needed customization and we just need to copy that file in our `.\config\powershell` folder.
    The [file](https://github.com/MrZukasa/PowerShell-config/blob/main/.config/powershell/user.omp.json) must be called `[username].omp.json`

+   **_Another way to install [Oh-My-Posh Theme](https://ohmyposh.dev/docs/themes)_**
+   just type `Get-PoshThemes` then be sure to set which theme you wanna use from your directory (the command gonna tell you where he place all the themes) and add it in the `.Documents\PowerShell\Microsoft.PowerShell_profile.ps1` with the line that the command tell you to add! super easy 🔥

 2. ***Install [Terminal-Icons](https://github.com/devblackops/Terminal-Icons)***
    ```PowerShell
    Install-Module -Name Terminal-Icons -Repository PSGallery -Force